More Than 1,000 Holocaust Victims Are Buried In Belarus After Mass Grave Discovered

 World Jewish Congress CEO and Executive Vice President Robert Singer said that the municipality should have carefully examined the land before issuing a building permit.
 He called the construction "an affront to the memories of the Jewish residents of the city who were shot and murdered in cold blood at that very site."

-Belarus had a robust Jewish community before World War II but almost 90% of that population was killed by the time the Holocaust ended, according to the World Jewish Congress.
+Belarus had a robust Jewish community before World War II, but almost 90% of that population was killed by the time the Holocaust ended, according to the World Jewish Congress.

-In the wake of the genocide, the city of Brest has faced accusations of callousness toward its Jewish population.
+In the decades since the genocide, the city of Brest has faced accusations of callousness toward its Jewish population.
 A prominent synagogue saw a movie theater built over it.
 Other synagogues were converted into shops, schools, hospitals, offices and gyms.
 Jewish gravestones were "recycled" for roads, gardens and other purposes, according to Vice, and Brest's Holocaust museum comprised "a room in a basement," according to the BBC.

 Regina Simonenko, who leads a local Jewish community, told the AP that authorities chose to rush the burial instead of doing DNA tests to discern who the victims were.
 "We were told that DNA tests are expensive and take a long time," she said.

-A spokesperson from the construction company told Deutsche Welle that a square meter for the high-end complex was selling for almost double the city's average, at about $1,250 by the end of 2018.
+A spokesperson from the construction company told Deutsche Welle that a square meter (10.76 square feet) for the high-end complex was selling for almost double the city's average, at about $1,250 by the end of 2018.

 The area where the remains were found was slated to become a manicured courtyard, the German outlet reported.
-The mayor's office said the building will likely possess a plaque to remember the victims.
+The mayor's office said the building will very likely possess a plaque to remember the victims.

-These inscriptions aren't so uncommon, said Drimer wearily.
+These inscriptions aren't so uncommon, said Drimer, wearily.
 He returned to his hometown of Drohobycz about 70 years after the war.
 He said he saw a bus station with a small plaque to denote where Holocaust victims had once been buried.
 "It wasn't unusual," he said.
 And though survivors like Drimer found it disturbing, "there weren't enough Jews to say anything."